cruncher/sparky/README.md

     </ul>

 (The comment node is added automatically and is required by Sparky to maintain the collection.
-This technique is nicked from AngularJS.
-One way Sparky and Angular differ is that Angular runs a digest loop to detect when data has changed, and Sparky queues a re-render as soon as a change in data is observed.)
+This technique is nicked from AngularJS.)

 ## Template filters